-c.
-Housing Market Area: As the court stated in Mt.
+- Mt.
 Laurel II, accepting a position initially set forth in Madison, the region is the area "from which the prospective population of the municipality would substantially be drawn, in the absence of exclusionary zoning".
-The prospective population at issue is, in essence, the population of the core - the area in which need for lower income housing exceeds the means of providing it.
+The prospective population at issue is, in essence, the population of the core the area in which need for lower income housing exceeds the means of providing it.
 All of the counties in the eight-county region relate to a common core area, or a common area generating lower income housing need.
-Although it is true that Mahwah and Cranbury may otherwise have little relationship to each other, they share a common relationship to the common core.
+Although it is true that Mahwah and Cranbury may otherwise have little relationship to each other, they share a common relationship to the common core. - d.

-d.
 Regional Planning: For similar reasons, these counties have been treated as a region by regional planning agencies, and by the state.
-They make up the region, less its 'outer ring' defined by the Regional Plan Association; they are treated as a common Labor Market Area by the New Jersey Department of Labor; and, with the λαάιτίοπ οΓ Μοππουτή County, ^{2/} ατε ττεατεά ας α τεσιίοπ by the former Tri-State Regional Planning Commission.
+They make up the region, less its 'outer ring' defined by the Regional Plan Association; they are treated as a common Labor Market Area by the New Jersey Department of Labor; and, with the addition of Monmouth County, $\frac{2}{}$ are treated as a region by the former Tri-State Regional Planning Commission.
 All of these definitions are a reflection of a common pattern of regional relationships, which is reflected in the close inter-relationships between housing, employment, and transportation throughout the region, a region characterized by growth corridors radiating outward from a central core.
 It is interesting to note that the only significant